sheffield-bioinformatics-core/refine-demo/demo.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cO8NVCs_Ba0" frameborder="0" allowfullscreen></iframe>

 Open Refine runs in a web browser, although you do not have to be online to use it.

+## Downloading and installation

+OpenRefine 2.7 can be [downloaded](http://openrefine.org/download.html) and installed for various operating systems

 ## Some example data